 Here are the application forms that the immigrant investor and immediate family members have to fill and submit for the EB-5 visa.

-- Form I-526: For proof of required investment, which is $1 million for starting a business as an individual or $500,000 ($500,000.00 minimum investment amount is extended and approved up until September 30, 2019) for investing in a Targeted Employment Area (TEA)
+- Form I-526: For proof of required investment, which is $1.8 million plus the processing overhead cost, legal and filing fees for starting a business as an individual or $900,000 for investing in a Targeted Employment Area (TEA)

 - Form I-485: For investors already living in the United States and wanting to apply for conditional permanent residency